rgraciano/echo-sonos/README.md

 # Create the Alexa Skill that will send events to AWS Lambda
 1. Create a new Skill in the Alexa Skills control panel on Amazon.
 You need a developer account to do this.
 2. Name can be whatever you want.
 "Invocation" is what you say (I used "Sonos").
-3. Put a dummy value in the Endpoint.
-We'll come back to this.
+3. Check Custom Interaction Model if it is not already checked.
+Click Next
 4. Click Next, taking you to Interaction Model.
 Create a Custom Slot Type ("Add Slot Type").
 Add a new type for PRESETS, another for ROOMS, and a final one for TOGGLES.
-Into each, copy/paste the contents of "echo/custom_slots/PRESETS.slot.txt", "echo/custom_slots/ROOMS.slot.txt" and "echo/custom_slots/TOGGLES.slot.txt".
+Into each, copy/paste the contents of [echo/custom_slots/PRESETS.slot.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/PRESETS.slot.txt), [echo/custom_slots/ROOMS.slot.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/ROOMS.slot.txt) and [echo/custom_slots/TOGGLES.slot.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/TOGGLES.slot.txt).
-5. Still in Interaction Model, copy this repo's "echo/intents.json" into the "Intent Schema" field, and "echo/utterances.txt" into "Sample Utterances".
+5. Still in Interaction Model, copy this repo's [echo/intents.json](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/intents.json) into the "Intent Schema" field, and [echo/utterances.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/utterances.txt) into "Sample Utterances".
 6. Don't test yet, just save.
 Click back to "Skill Information" and copy the "Application ID".
 You'll need this for Lambda.

 # Configure the AWS Lambda service that will trigger your node-sonos-http-api server